 Home-Based Workers: MBOs, groups of home-based workers and supportive NGOs have joined together to form national and regional HomeNet organizations.
 ORP offers ongoing organizational development and capacity-building assistance to the regional HomeNet organizations and their affiliates – HomeNet South Asia, HomeNet Southeast Asia and HomeNet Eastern Europe – and has historically played a role in establishing some country networks (e.g. HomeNet Thailand and HomeNet Pakistan).

-WIEGO has been conducting research and mapping in Africa and Latin America to learn more about home-based workers and their organizing activities in these regions.
+WIEGO mapped home-based workers and their organizing activities in Africa and Latin America.
 Regional workshops have been held for home-based workers and support groups in these regions.
 Globally, home-based workers have had an opportunity to connect through exposure visits: East Europe to India; India, Sri-Lanka, Pakistan and Nepal to Kenya.
 Work is ongoing to strengthen the global movement and to establish and international HomeNet.